niklasnorin/red-thesis/source/17-method-implementation.md

 1. The Quarterdock container starts and sets up two `GpioFS` mount points on the host
 2. When the Quarterdock container has started, both the other containers start
-3. The Target Application starts while being exposed to one of `GpioFS` mount points via one bind mount
+3. The Target Application starts while being exposed to one `GpioFS` mount point via one bind mount
 4. At the same time, the Emulated Hardware Application starts and is exposed to the other `GpioFS` mount point

 After this point, all of the Target Application GPIOs are connected to the GPIOs of the Emulated Hardware Application via Quarterdock.